AndreySosnovyy/flutter_pin_code_ui/README.md

 ### Vibration

-Some of the animation has a vibration feature!
+Some of the animation have a vibration feature!
 You can check if it is available in the [table](#animations).

 To enable vibration feature you have to add this to your Android Manifest: